 Here, you can read about literally hundreds of the different perfume elements in use today.
 If you know which ingredient you want to read about, you can either input the name into our ‘search’ box (top right).
 Or click on a letter of the alphabet below – and it’ll take you to a collage of all the ingredients that start with that letter.
 Alternatively, let your eye travel over the scrolling, rolling collage below – and click on whatever takes your fancy: a visual ‘lucky dip’…

 When hawthorn blooms, you know spring’s here.
 ‘Queen of the May’, or ‘the faerie tree’, as this ancient, often gnarly tree is also known as, looks thornily off-putting throughout the winter - but then: ker-pow…!
-As May swings round, the tree bursts into a froth of sweet-scented blooms, which have long been symbolically linked in the Pagan tradition with fertility and sexual abandonment.
+As May swings round, the Crataegus monogyna tree bursts into a froth of sweet-scented blooms, which have long been symbolically linked in the Pagan tradition with fertility and sexual abandonment.
 (For the Romans, hawthorn was a symbol of marriage.
 To the Greeks, it spelled good fortune.)
 Walk past a hedgerow in full blossom and you’ll breathe the spicy, almond-like scent of the flowers which has been prized for centuries by perfumers.
-But in modern perfume creation, hawthorn’s recreated synthetically - adding freshness and a sparkle to several well-known creations.
+But in modern perfume creation, hawthorn’s recreated synthetically - adding freshness and a sparkle to several well-known and a raft of gorgeous niche creations.

 Smell hawthorn in: